 - What is DORS and what does it do?
 DORS was added to the Indianapolis location five years ago.
 It stands for drop out recovery school – an adult high school that offers a second chance for students to earn a high school diploma.
 Teachers create customized lesson plans for adult students based on their education level and needs.

 - Did Christel House build all their schools?
 Some of the schools were built by Christel House (Bangalore, Christel House Academy West) while others were pre-existing buildings that went through major renovations before they were opened to Christel House students.
-In Naya Raipur, the government provided a new facility for us, purpose-built to our specifications.
+In Atal Nagar, the government provided a new facility for us, purpose-built to our specifications.

 - Are there plans to expand Christel House?
 When we evaluate potential future locations, we determine the depth, degree and concentration of poverty, the impact of tax and legal structures, the quality of the existing educational system, the economic environment, employment opportunities for our prospective graduates, and our ability to find partners willing to support our expansion.
-In July 2017, we announced our newest school, Christel House Jamaica, near Kingston, Jamaica, that will open in August 2019.
+In July 2017, we announced our newest school, Christel House Jamaica, that is scheduled to open in September 2020.

 - How did Christel House get started?
 Christel DeHaan’s philosophy has always been, “To care, to share and to make a difference.”
 After travelling to Mexico to visit two orphanages in 1998, she founded the first Christel House in Mexico City.
 The experience demonstrated to her that without structured interventions that would address the systemic causes of poverty, this cycle would repeat with every new generation.
 The Christel House model was developed to break the cycle of poverty, and our results show that it works.

 - Why should I donate to Christel House?
 Christel House has proven itself effective with an independently validated record of success.
-100% of donations directly benefit the children of Christel House.
-Overhead and fundraising costs are provided by the organization’s Founder and CEO.
+100% of donations support programs and services for children.
+Overhead and fundraising costs are provided by the organization’s Founder and Board Chair.
 Your donations enable Christel House to reach and help more students.

 - Is Christel House sustainable?
 Christel DeHaan has generously supported Christel House financially and is bequeathing most of her assets to fund its general, administrative and fundraising expenses for many generations to come.
 This structure leverages her resources most effectively and allows for further expansion to transform the lives of many more children.
 The organization is supported by a number of corporate and individual donors and supporters in the United States and globally.